 Dr Sarah Milosevic

 I am a Qualitative Research Associate at the Centre for Trials Research, College of Biomedical and Life Sciences, Cardiff University.
-I am currently working on the PLACEMENT (Perineural Local Anaesthetic Catheter after major lower limb amputation trial), PriMUS (Primary care management of lower urinary tract symptoms in men) and POOL (Evaluating the safety of waterbirths) studies.
+I am currently working on the POOL (evaluating the safety of waterbirths), PriMUS (primary care management of lower urinary tract symptoms in men) and SenITA (sensory integration therapy for children with autism) studies.

 I started my research career at the Association for Dementia Studies, University of Worcester, where I completed my doctoral research exploring access to self-directed social care by people with dementia.
 Following my PhD I worked in government policy research roles for several years before returning to academia.